Info for

 11. Identify and communicate the human resources component of the organization's business plan.

-12. Contribute to the collection, analysis, and utilisation of human resources data.
+12. Contribute to the collection, analysis, and utilization of human resources data.

 • Ontario Secondary School Diploma (OSSD) or Mature Student Status